Omics' and funcional ecology

 - Nitrogen cycling during an Arctic bloom: from chemolithotrophy to nitrogen assimilation. mBio (2025)

-- Microbial nitrogen guilds in the oceans: from the bathypelagic to the ocean surface. bioXriv.(2024)
+- Picoplankton nitrogen guilds in the tropical and subtropical oceans: From the surface to the deep.
+Plos One.(2025)

-I have also participated in different projects to characterize specific microbial groups from the ocean using metagenomics approaches.
+I have also participated in different projects to characterize specific marine microbial groups and communities using metagenomics approaches.
 For instance, I have been part of the first genomic atlas of syntrophic sulfate-reducing bacteria.
-I also collaborated in studies investigating the metabolism of deep-sea bacterial groups like Sulfurimonas or Woesiales.
-Besides, I have been involved in a project characterizing a 2-million years old microbial community recovered from permafrost samples.
+In this regards, I have characterized the microbial biofilm community associated to a methanotrophic archaea in the Ginsburg Mud Volcano.
+I also collaborated in studies investigating the metabolism of deep-sea bacterial clades like Sulfurimonas or Woesiales.
+Besides, I have been involved in a project characterizing a 2-million years old microbial community recovered from permafrost samples, and a study on microbial fingerprinting of Antarctica water masses.
+Finally, I recently started to characterize the microbial communities of a Spanish protected wetland.
 Relevant publications:

 - Diversity and metabolism of Woeseiales bacteria, global members of marine sediment communities.
 The ISME Journal (2020)